wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==

+= 3.9.4 =
+* [Note] The URL of the CDN has changed, and is now using the official WordPress repository as a source: cdn.jsdelivr.net/wp/wp-slimstat/trunk/wp-slimstat.js - Please update your "external" tracking codes accordingly.
+* [Note] The structure of the array **wp_slimstat_db::$sql_filters** has changed!
+Please make sure to update your custom code accordingly.
+Feel free to [contact us](http://support.getused.to.it) for more information.
+* [New] The wait is over.
+Our heatmap add-on is finally [available on our store](http://slimstat.getused.to.it/downloads/heatmap/)!
+We would like to thank all those who provided helpful feedback to improve this initial release!
+* [New] Our [knowledge base](https://slimstat.freshdesk.com/support/solutions) has been extended with a list of all the actions and filters available in Slimstat.
+* [Fix] The Add-on update checker had a bug preventing the functionality to work as expected.
+Please make sure to get the latest version of your premium add-ons!
+* [Fix] Date intervals were not accurate because of a bug related to calculating timezones in MySQL (thank you, [Chrisssssi](https://wordpress.org/support/topic/conflicting-data)).
+* [Fix] Line height of report rows has been added to avoid conflicts with other plugins tweaking this parameter in the admin (thank you, [yk11](https://wordpress.org/support/topic/widgets-bottom-is-cut-off)).

 = 3.9.3 =
 * [New] We're starting to work on a completely redesigned data layer, which will require less SQL resources and offer a much needed performance improvement.
 Stay tuned.